Traveling from Athens (port of Piraeus) to Rhodes by ferry

 Usually, there is at least 1 ferry crossing per day from Piraeus to Rhodes throughout the whole year.
-This can change depending on the season and the weather, but you can compare information and check real-time data on our fare search engine.
-The route is served by conventional ferries and the main ferry companies that run this connection are Blue Star Ferries and Aegeon Pelagos.
+However, this can change depending on the season and weather, so regularly check for updates and real-time data on our fare search engine.
+The Athens-Rhodes route is served by conventional ferries and the main ferry companies that run this connection are Blue Star Ferries and Aegeon Pelagos.

 How long is the ferry ride from Athens (Piraeus) to Rhodes?